Jim-Tony/Age-in-days/README.md

 Another stylesheet I have linked is from Bootstrap exclusively for the button tags.
 Click the below link for the stylesheet <br>
 https://stackpath.bootstrapcdn.com/bootstrap/4.5.2/css/bootstrap.min.css

-Search Quick Bootstrap cdn 4 on google <br> -> Enter the website -> Copy the complete CSS link -> Paste in the required href of your style tag.
 That's all for this, and I have used only basic CSS options.